Lau language (Malaita): Syntax

-In the example below, ioli gi 'people' is a noun phrase located in the subject field. gera is a co-indexed subject pronoun followed by an aspect marker ka.
-Finally, the head of the predicate is an intransitive verb rii 'shout':
+In the following example, ioli gi 'people' is a noun phrase in the subject field.
+The pronoun gera acts as a co-indexed subject pronoun directly followed by the sequential/tense marker ka.
+The head of the predicate is the intransitive verb rii 'shout':

+Sheppard (2012) confirms the basic SVO clause structure but notes that subject and object marking within the verb complex is not strictly obligatory.
+Null-marking frequently occurs when referents can be understood from the discourse context.